 Following on from Part 1 (found here), one of our guests shares her diary from a family holiday on safari in Zambia followed by time spent chilling on an island in the middle of Lake Malawi with three children aged 10, 9 and 8.

 We jump into the jeep for the last time with Obi, saying our fond farewells to Christabel, Lotti and Felix, to say nothing of Robin’s House.

 We flash past the roadside huts with their fabulous signs “Las Vegas bar and grill” and men drying out Palm leaves to make more thatched roofs.
-The road is littered with wonderfully colorful family groups: all yellows greens and reds: no sombre colors here.
+The road is littered with wonderfully colourful family groups: all yellows greens and reds: no sombre colours here.

 Across the runway the Cessna awaits, ready to fly us to Lilongwe in Malawi where we must stop for immigration and from there on to Likomo.